 Other than those grand places of worship, there are myriad smaller churches that are wonderful to visit.
 St John’s in Hampstead is one of these.
 Its churchyard is “the oldest unspoilt churchyard in the London area.”
 Even if you don’t set foot inside the church building, sitting in this historic churchyard and listening to the choir rehearsing is a simply sublime pleasure.
 It’s a great start to our Hampstead Walk too.

 One other location worthy of a mention is the Brompton Oratory, near the V&A Museum.
-The combination of those two venues is a wonderful way to spend a day in London.
+The combination of those two venues is a wonderful way to spend a day out in London.

 There’s so much Easter fun to be had for the whole family in London over the long weekend and the school Easter holidays.
 Whether you plan to overindulge in sweet treats or enjoy the (hopefully) spring fair weather or both, there’s family fun to be had over the Easter break.